Children's Place Montessori

 "A Parent’s Guide to the Montessori Classroom."
 This is a

 more comprehensive look into the Montessori curriculum.
-Again, later in
+The cost of the

 the fall, our Discovery Night will take place.
 This is an opportunity